raspberrypilearning/astro-pi-flight-case-mk2/en/step_3.md

  We mainly used PLA filament in our prints, but we have also printed test cases using ABS.
 There are many different 3D printer models so you should make any necessary adaptations to the instructions in order to get the best results from your particular machine.

-All three parts will need to be printed with support scaffolding as there is no completely flat surface with any orientation.
+All parts except for the camera mount and joystick cap will need to be printed with support scaffolding as there is no completely flat surface with any orientation.
 For most printers you don't need to add a raft although this may make it much easier/quicker to remove the scaffolding from the heat sink fins on the Flight Unit base.
 It will, however increase the print time.

 --- task ---